Mondshein Sequences (a.k.a. (2,1)-Orders): Preliminaries

 \section{Preliminaries}

 We use standard graph-theoretic terminology and assume that all graphs are simple.

-\begin{definition}[\cite{Lovasz1985,Whitney1932a}] An \emph{ear decomposition} of a $2$-connected graph $G=(V,E)$ is a sequence $(P_0,P_1,\ldots,P_k)$ of subgraphs of $G$ that partition $E$ such that $P_0$ is a cycle and every $P_i$, $1 \leq i \leq k$, is a path that intersects $P_0 \cup \cdots \cup P_{i-1}$ in exactly its end points.
+\begin{definition}[\cite{Lovasz1985,Whitney1932a}] An \emph{ear decomposition} of a graph $G=(V,E)$ is a sequence $(P_0,P_1,\ldots,P_k)$ of subgraphs of $G$ that partition $E$ such that $P_0$ is a cycle and every $P_i$, $1 \leq i \leq k$, is a path that intersects $P_0 \cup \cdots \cup P_{i-1}$ in exactly its endpoints.
 Each $P_i$ is called an \emph{ear}.
 An ear is \emph{short} if it is an edge and \emph{long} otherwise. \end{definition}